rmacfadyen/RobertsDbContextExtensions/README.md

 ## Robert's DbContext Extensions

-If you want read data using an Entity Framework Core (EFCore) DbContext into arbitrary plain old C# objects (POCO) then you're in the right place.
+If you want to read data using an Entity Framework Core (EFCore) DbContext into arbitrary plain old C# objects (POCO) then you're in the right place.

 The original inspiration for these extensions came from ADO.NET's ExecuteScalar(..) method.